Email Carbon Footprint vs. Paper Letter by Mail (And the True Price of SPAM)

 The average office worker sends approximately 10,000 emails a year!
 (9,000-15,000 according to 2022 studies)

-Email Carbon Footprint Equivalency
+Email Carbon Footprint Equivalency (Approximate Amounts)

 102 Emails Sent Driving One Mile in Your Car

-9 Emails with an Image Driving one mile in Your car
+9 Emails with an Image Driving One Mile in Your car

 One year of Emails 62 Hamburgers